gilles437/Lending-on-Fuse/README.md

 ## Warning

-This code was not audited therefore you need to be very careful and use it at your own risk.
+This code was not audited therefore you need to be careful and use it at your own risk.

 ## Screenshot of the DApp